acgc99/Godot-Widgets/addons/widgets/README.md

 ### IconButton

-A button that consists on an icon.
+Widget that is button that consists on an icon.
 You might have to set its `custom_minimum_size` if used inside a `Container` or any of its variations.

 ---

 ### NavBar

-Navigation bar intended to be used to switch between game/app screens/pages.
+Widget to navigate through game/app pages/screens...
+It contains buttons and a label, you have to implement the logic for switching scenes.

+---

+### NumericInput

+Widget so that the game/app user can only input numeric values (float).
+It also has two buttons to increase/decrease the value.

 ---